 - accredited organisations - Australian Criminal Intelligence Commission.

-- are director of a company listed on the Australian Stock Exchange
+- you're a director of a company listed on the Australian Stock Exchange

-- have lodged a NPC with CBS within the last year
+- you've lodged a NPC with CBS within the last year

-- are an overseas resident and have never lived in Australia
+- you're an overseas resident and have never lived in Australia

-- have held a licence within the last year and are applying for an equivalent licence
+- you have held a licence within the last year and are applying for an equivalent licence

-- have already supplied a NPC for a different licence issued under this Act.
+- you have already supplied a NPC for a different licence issued under this Act.

 Fees